kamranahmedse/developer-roadmap/content/roadmaps/101-backend/content/103-learn-a-language/105-javascript.md

 # JavaScript

 JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 It lets us add interactivity to pages e.g. you might have seen sliders, alerts, click interactions, and popups etc on different websites -- all of that is built using JavaScript.
 Apart from being used in the browser, it is also used in other non-browser environments as well such as Node.js for writing server-side code in JavaScript, Electron for writing desktop applications, React Native for mobile applications and so on.
+Since Javascript itself is a client-side language and you can not use it outside of the browser, If you want to use Javascript for backend developing(server-side), You should learn Nodejs first and use that.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>